samwalds/pdjc/index.md

 We are planning to run this journal club initially on a monthly basis, and will see how it it develops with the input from all of you.

 ## AIMs
+To get to know and connect with people around the world. discuss a paper in a pleasant atmosphere, learn new things, look at experiments with other people's eyes.

 ## How is this going to work?
 Two main things to sign-up to: